We use cookies to improve your experience on our website. By clicking "Accept all", you agree to the use of all cookies. Privacy Policy

 Title Tags

-Your title tag is the headline that appears in search results.
-It's one of the most important on-page ranking signals Google uses.
-For product pages, it should include your primary keyword, ideally positioned toward the start of the tag, and be kept to under 60 characters to prevent truncation in the SERP.
-Include brand name where space allows.
+Your title tag is the headline in search results and one of the most important on-page ranking signals.
+For product pages it should include the primary keyword, positioned toward the start, and stay under 60 characters to avoid truncation.
+Include the brand name where space allows.
+A reliable format: [Product Name and Key Attribute] | [Brand Name].

 Meta Descriptions